kotenjan/ChatGPT-API-for-creating-entire-applications/README.md

 4. Create a custom GPT with openapi actions specification
 3. Utilize the provided API endpoints for file and directory operations.

-## Testing
-Run `testing.py` to perform automated tests on the various functionalities provided by the application.

 ---

 **Note**: This project is part of an autonomous code building and management system, designed to streamline the development process.